The Scientific Research Committee (SRC) consists of up to 15 researchers/clinicians in the fields of respiratory and cardiovascular health.

 Telomeres are specialised structures that help to protect DNA in every living cell in the body.
 Telomeres act to prevent DNA unraveling (in some ways telomeres are like the ends of shoelaces that prevent the lace from fraying).
 Telomeres are vital to health and are so important that the 2009 Nobel Prize was awarded for the discovery of how they protect our DNA (genetic) material throughout life.
 Telomere length has been independently associated with cardiovascular disease and kidney disease; however, research last year showed that the biology behind this effect was complicated and urgently needed further research.

-We have successfully completed a pilot study that examined two inherited markers that influence telomeres.
-This work was presented in the USA in 2010 and led to our team developing a cost–effective, efficient approach to comprehensively investigate telomere biology.
+The research team have successfully completed a pilot study that examined two inherited markers that influence telomeres.
+This work was presented in the USA in 2010 and led to their team developing a cost–effective, efficient approach to comprehensively investigate telomere biology.

 This work could lead to new screening tests for cardiovascular disease or even be developed as tests that will predict response to drugs.
 Finding out which telomere patterns are linked to higher risks of cardiovascular disease may allow more accurate prediction of those individuals most at risk, or help to identify persons who would benefit from earlier treatment to prevent cardiovascular and kidney disease.